Planned Escalator Service Advisories

 Protective Canopy Project

 The Escalator Modernization Program is taking place in conjunction with the construction of 22 Measure RR funded protective canopies over street level entrances for the Embarcadero, Montgomery, Powell and Civic Center Stations.
 On January 23, 2020, the BART Board of Directors approved a contract to build 22 canopies above all street-level entrances at the four stations.
 BART anticipates building six canopies per year.

-Two pilot canopies (one at Powell Station and one at Civic Center Station) are under construction and will open by Fall 2018.
+Two pilot canopies (one at Powell Station and one at Civic Center Station) opened in Fall 2018.
 The canopies are a state code requirement for new escalator investments.

 They will not only protect the new escalators from the wear-and-tear of elements like rain and wind-swept debris, but they will provide an added layer of station security and cleanliness through motorized gates that allow the entrances to be locked at street level when stations are closed.